zehuanzhang/Neural_Dropout_Search/README.md

 Code for the DAC'24 paper  *Hardware-Aware Neural Dropout Search for Reliable Uncertainty Prediction on FPGA*

-The code main refer to the codebase (https://github.com/hmarkc/MCME_FPGA_Acc).
+This code is primarily based on the codebase from (https://github.com/hmarkc/MCME_FPGA_Acc).

 ## Software